Dipladenia Plant Care: How to Grow The Other Red Mandevilla

 • Position the newly planted vine in a warm location with plenty of light.

-If outdoors, a greenhouse is an ideal location or an eastward-facing window if it’s being kept indoors.
+If outdoors, a greenhouse is an ideal location, or an eastward-facing window if it’s being kept indoors.

-Dipladenia Pest and Disease Problems
+Dipladenia Bugs, Pest and Disease Problems

-Dipladenias are susceptible to spider mites and aphids.
-For more read our article on Getting Rid of Aphids on Mandevilla.
+For more, read our article on Getting Rid of Aphids on Mandevilla.

-These can be handled by spraying insecticide soap on the pests.
+• These can be handled by spraying insecticide soap on the pests.

-These can be handled fairly easily by using a fungicide to contain the spread.
+• These can be handled fairly easily by using a fungicide to contain the spread.

-Be careful when handling Dipladenia as their vines contain a skin-irritating sap.
+• Be careful when handling Dipladenia, as their vines contain a skin-irritating sap.

-Wear gloves while handling the plant.
+• Wear gloves while handling the plant.

 Details on Poisonous Mandevilla Plant